Close-up of three speckled Coturnix quail eggs on a natural brown surface.

 When to Worry About Egg Size

 Now and then, a quail will lay an egg that’s unusually small, soft, or oddly shaped.
 That’s not necessarily a problem.
 But if it keeps happening, it’s worth investigating.
+Small eggs beyond the pullet phase often point to:

-- Nutritional deficiencies—especially low protein or calcium
+• Nutritional deficiencies, especially low protein or calcium

-- Overcrowding, which can lead to competition for feed or stress
+• Overcrowding, which can lead to competition for feed or stress

-- Chronic stress or hormonal imbalance
+• Chronic stress or hormonal imbalance

-- Health issues such as parasites or internal inflammation
+• Health issues such as parasites or internal inflammation

 Soft or thin shells can also mean that your hen’s calcium reserves are depleted, which is common in high-producing layers without proper supplementation.
 Make sure you’re offering free-choice calcium and keeping stress levels low.